 The effects of Hurricane Irma were visible in the system for a long period of time following the storm.
 All stations had elevated turbidity between the second half of 2017 into the fall of 2018.
 In fact, the marine-influenced sites had the highest average turbidity during this period.
 Increased turbidity can be associated with storm-related resuspension of estuarine sediments and/or increased sediment runoff into coastal waters [115, 116].
 Post-storm sediment deposits on suitable substrates can negatively affect larval settlement, recruitment, and survival [86, 117].
 Dissolved inorganic nitrogen (DIN) was found to remain elevated in the Matanzas River Estuary (including the southern portion of the FM region in this study) well into January 2018 [118].
 And a peak in chlorophyll a was observed at the FMWQ station in the spring of 2018, the highest observed in the entire six-year study period.
 Prior to this, there was also a cold snap in the beginning of January 2018 in which the coldest water temperatures were observed in the entire study period.
 Minimum salinities at all stations also decreased following Hurricane Irma and were low, particularly for the marine-influenced stations, well into 2019.

 Overall, there appears to be evidence that environmental factors may have a direct or indirect influence on the interannual variability observed in spat settlement in the GTM estuary.
 In particular, the large and prolonged export of nutrients and reduction in salinity following Hurricane Irma [111, 118] the elevated spring chlorophyll a in 2018, and cold snap could have contributed to the increases in annual spat counts at all stations in 2017-2018 compared to 2015-2016.
-Annual spat production has been found to increase either directly with cumulative excess salinity over a threshold or indirectly in episodes of drought and maximum rainfall in the preceding season in Chesapeake Bay [119].
 While water quality parameters may have an impact on the intertidal oysters of the GTM estuary, water quality changes may have more of an effect for subtidal oysters that may be found in other regions outside of the GTM estuary.

 The cause of the highest spat abundances observed in the 2019-2020 years is unclear.
 Studies to directly link water quality parameters with oyster settlement will provide further insight into to the role of abiotic environmental conditions in spawning and settlement, especially if coupled with monitoring of oyster larvae presence in the water column during the deployment of spat collectors and annual patterns in density of adult oysters in the region.